powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 ## Usage

 An `AttachmentQueue` is used to manage and sync attachments in your app.
-The attachments' state are stored in a local-only attachments table.
+The attachments' state is stored in a local-only attachments table.

 ### Key Assumptions